6.7.5 Case-lambda

 (a) ⇒ 30

 The value returned by a case-lambda form is a procedure which matches the number of actual arguments against the formals in the various clauses, in order.
 The first matching clause is selected, the corresponding values from the actual parameter list are bound to the variable names in the clauses and the body of the clause is evaluated.
-If no clause matches, an error is signalled.
+If no clause matches, an error is signaled.

 The syntax of the case-lambda form is defined in the following EBNF grammar.
 Formals means a formal argument list just like with lambda (see Lambda: Basic Procedure Creation).